Size ranking: 46th

 Eratosthenes said that the centaur was holding the animal towards the altar (the constellation Ara) as though about to sacrifice it.
 Hyginus referred to the animal as simply ‘a victim’, while Germanicus Caesar said that the centaur was either carrying game from the woods, or was bringing gifts to the altar.
 The identification of this constellation with a wolf seems to have started in Renaissance times, harking back to its Babylonian identification as UR.IDIM, meaning ‘wild dog’ or ‘wolf’.

 One is tempted to recall the story of Lycaon, king of the Arcadians, who served Zeus with the flesh of the god’s own son and was punished by being turned into a wolf (see Boötes).
 But that story has no connection with this constellation, which seems to have been overlooked by the mythologists.
 The fact that it is an imported constellation probably explains why the Greeks had no myths for it.
-None of the stars of Lupus have names.
+None of the stars of Lupus are named.

 Much of Lupus was occupied by a Chinese constellation called Qiguan, said to represent either cavalry officers or the Emperor’s guardsmen.
 Qiguan consisted of 27 stars, making it one of the largest Chinese constellations in terms of numbers.
 South of Qiguan, Kappa Lupi was Qizhenjiangjun, the cavalry general, while Zeta, Rho, and Sigma Lupi were Cheqi, representing chariots and horsemen.
 Following the cavalry were the infantry, represented by the 12 stars of Jizu; most of this constellation lay in neighbouring Scorpius but it included Eta and probably two other stars of Lupus.
 Zenche, consisting of a triangle of stars (probably 1 and 2 Lupi plus Sigma Librae), was a formation of battle chariots, while Congguan (Chi and probably Psi Lupi) was an army doctor.
 Together with an arsenal, Kulou, nearby in Centaurus, and other military-themed constellations to the north in Libra, this whole area conjures up a picture of troops massing for battle.